Mapholi1/Mapholi1/README.md

 #Tasks:

-1. Select Your Operating System (OS):
+1. System (OSSelect Your Operating ):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

 2. Install a Text Editor or Integrated Development Environment (IDE):